 What we do

-The Swiss Tobacco Prevention Association is the center of competence for tobacco prevention in Switzerland.
+The Swiss Association for Tobacco Control (AT Switzerland) is the center of competence for tobacco prevention in Switzerland.
 As an umbrella organization for the promotion of non-smoking, AT Switzerland was founded in 1973 and today comprises over 50 organizational members.
 These include national and cantonal health leagues, organizations from the public and private health sectors as well as cantonal specialist agencies.
-At the same time, the Swiss Tobacco Prevention Association is a professional organization.
+At the same time, the Swiss Association for Tobacco Control is a professional organization.
 This dual function enables the coordination of the diverse activities of the members in the promotion of non-smoking.

 ... offers its members a broad network of experts and specialists for the dissemination and acquisition of expertise on tobacco control and prevention.